Concordium/concordium-dapp-examples/compliant-reward-distribution/indexer-and-server/README.md

 }
 ```

+This endpoint needs authorization and can be invoked by a user account (providing a valid ZK proof) to prove the legal requirements necessary to receive the reward payout.

-The `/api/postTweet` endpoint expects a JSON body with the fields shown in the example below:
+- The `/api/postTweet` endpoint expects a JSON body with the fields shown in the example below:

 ``` json
 {